eddytruyen/kube-deploy/docker-multinode/README.md

 ## Prerequisites

-The only thing you need is a linux machine with **Docker 1.11.0 or higher**
+Linux machines with **Docker 1.01.0 or higher**

+### Flocker
 A working installation of Flocker on every kubernetes node.
+The flocker control service should be installed on the kubernetes master node.
 See: https://docs.clusterhq.com/en/latest/kubernetes-integration/manual-install.html

 On every node:

+* Some environment variables must be specified on *all* Kubernetes nodes.
+These environment variables can be set in the shell session where you will run the master or worker scripts.
+  - `FLOCKER_USER_CA_DIR` should refer to the directory where the necessary keys and certificates are stored that identifies Kubernetes as an authenticated user of the Flocker cluster (see below).
+  - Optional the `FLOCKER_CONTROL_SERVICE_PORT` defaults to 4523, but if Flocker control service listens on another port you must specify this.
+  - The `FLOCKER_CONTROL_SERVICE_HOST` defaults to the `${MASTER_IP}`

+* In the `FLOCKER_USER_CA_DIR` directory you need to store three files
-* A directory /etc/flocker/ in which is stored the `cluster.crt` of the Flocker cluster, the `kubernetes.key` and `kubernetes.crt` files.
+  - the `cluster.crt` of the Flocker cluster,
+  - the `kubernetes.key` and `kubernetes.crt` files.
 These files are the api client key and certificate that Kubernetes uses to talk to the Flocker control service.

-* Two environment variables must be specified on *all* Kubernetes nodes.
+  If you have given other names to these files, then you have to specify these names in other environment variables:
+  - `FLOCKER_CONTROL_SERVICE_CA_FILE` should refer to the full path to the cluster certificate file
-  - `FLOCKER_CONTROL_SERVICE_HOST` should refer to the hostname of the Control Service
+  - `FLOCKER_CONTROL_SERVICE_CLIENT_KEY_FILE` should refer to the full path to the api key file for the API user
-  - `FLOCKER_CONTROL_SERVICE_PORT` should refer to the port of the Control Service (the API service defaults to 4523 but this must still be specified)
+  - `FLOCKER_CONTROL_SERVICE_CLIENT_CERT_FILE` should refer to the full path to the api certificate file for the API user

 ## Overview